-The winners of Ancient Olympic events could expect lots of prizes and honours.
+The lies! (don't read this bit out!!!)
+This means 'I will mess you up good and proper' - it actually means 'all force', presumably because they could use any way of fighting or (3) give each other wedgies - competitors were naked, so wedgies were not possible and if the boxer didn't get up, he had to change his surname to 'loser' for the rest of his life. - no, although one competitor was so sore about losing that he killed himself.
+WINNERS The winners of Ancient Olympic events could expect lots of prizes and honours.
 First, they were given a crown of olive branches.
-Next they got a gold medal.
-After this, their their name was shouted out to the crowds.
-They also didn't have to pay taxes any more, and might even win themselves free meals for life.
-This is like the modern Olympics, where McDonald's give free Big Macs to the the winner of the 100m Olympic sprint.
+Next, they got a gold medal.
+After this, their name was shouted out to the crowds.
+They also didn't have to pay taxes ever again, and might even win themselves free meals for life.
+This is like the modern Olympics, where McDonald's give free Big Macs to the winner of the 100m Olympic sprint.
 In Ancient Olympic horse races, riders were not important.
 It was the horses who were considered to be the winners, and so the animals received all the honours.

-a gold medal - that's a modern tradition started with the revival of the Olympic games in the late 19th century McDonald's give free Big Macs to the the winner of the 100m Olympic sprint - it's doubtful that an Olympic athlete would consider an exclusive diet of Big Macs to be nutritious!

-it was the horses who were considered to be the winners - it was actually the owners of the horses.
+The lies! (don't read this bit out!!!) a gold medal - that's a modern tradition started with the revival of the Olympic games in the late 19th century McDonald's give free Big Macs to the winner of the 100m Olympic sprint - it's doubtful that an Olympic athlete would consider an exclusive diet of Big Macs to be nutritious! it was the horses who were considered to be the winners - it was actually the owners of the horses.